mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/document-templates/_index.md

 ## 1 Introduction

 Document Templates are used to model a template required as input for a document export action which can generate all kinds of documents based on application data.
-They are composed much in the same way as [Pages](pages).
+They are composed much in the same way as [Pages](/refguide7/pages/).

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}
 This page describes what document templates are for and what kind of widgets can be placed on them.
-If you want to see the properties of the document template you can check the documentation for a [document template](document-template) itself.
+If you want to see the properties of the document template you can check the documentation for a [document template](/refguide7/document-template/) itself.
 {{% /alert %}}

 Document templates may contain components, also known as _widgets_.
 Below is an overview of all widget categories: